-Based on the sustainability and climate-related reporting standards issued by the IFRS Foundation's International Sustainability Standards Board, the UK government unveiled plans to create UK Sustainability Disclosure Standards (SDS), for companies to use to report on sustainability and climate related risks
+Based on the sustainability and climate-related reporting standards issued by the IFRS Foundation's International

+Sustainability Standards Board, the UK government unveiled plans to create UK Sustainability Disclosure

+Standards (SDS), for companies to use to report on sustainability and climate related risks.

 In the US, the Securities & Exchange

-Commission (SEC) has proposed that
+Commission (SEC) previously proposed

-would require emissions disclosures on
+that would require emissions disclosures

-scopes 1 and 2 with confirmation expected
+on scopes 1 and 2, and while it has been

+paused due to pushback and litigation,

-April 2024, and the state of California has
+the state of California has passed two

-passed two bills that would require
+bills that would require reporting on

-reporting on scopes 1 and 2 beginning in
+scopes 1 and 2 beginning in 2026, with

-2026, with scope 3 in 2027 (impacting any
+scope 3 in 2027 (impacting any business

-business with \$1 billion or more in revenue,
+with \$1 billion or more in revenue,

 including outside of California).
-New York
+New

-and Illinois have introduced similar bills.
+York and Illinois have planned to

-The Corporate Sustainability Reporting

-Directive (CSRD) entered into force in

-January 2023, strengthening the rules

-concerning reporting social and

-environmental information in the EU,

-affecting a larger number of EU

-businesses including listed SMEs.
-This

-is underpinned by the 2020 EU

-Taxonomy, a classification system that

-defines criteria for economic activities

-that are aligned with a net zero

-trajectory by 2050 for the EU.
+introduce similar bills.

+The Corporate Sustainability Reporting Directive (CSRD) entered into force in January 2023, strengthening the rules concerning reporting social and environmental information in the EU, affecting a larger number of EU businesses including listed SMEs.
+This is underpinned by the 2020 EU Taxonomy, a classification system that defines criteria for economic activities that are aligned with a net zero trajectory by 2050 for the EU.

-Sustainability Disclosure Standards Announcement
+Sustainability Disclosure Standards